 Martha Bergmark’s distinguished civil legal aid career spans four decades.
-She has founded or co-founded four organizations, worked at the local, state and national levels, and been intimately involved in both broad strategic planning and working through the nitty gritty to execute those plans.
+She has founded or co-founded four organizations and worked at the local, state and national levels.
+She has framed broad strategic plans and executed the nitty gritty details.
 Driven by her “constant mission” to deliver on the promise of justice for all through civil legal aid, she has fought for civil justice in rural Mississippi and in the corridors of power in Washington, D.C.

 Question: You were not keen to sit down for this interview and talk about yourself.
 Why not?

 Martha Bergmark: In the civil legal aid community, visibility is a not a big thing.
 I don’t know too many people in legal aid who are media hounds — they’re good lawyers but not in it for the public relations.
 We’re not necessarily Clarence Darrow types.